Mayakshanesht/open_source_av/README.md

 # open_source_av
-A repository to host the open source projects for Autonomous Driving research whatsapp group
+A repository to host the open source projects for Autonomous Driving research whatsapp group Community Creator: Mayur Waghchoure

-I am hoping all our projects would fit together as a jigsaw puzzle to get the autonomous driving capable code:
+I am hoping all our projects would fit together as a jigsaw puzzle to get the autonomous driving capable software
+# Track A
-# Track A. First visual/sensor fusion + Semantic BEV + detection + tracking + motion prediction to get the current tracks and future trajectories
+First visual/sensor fusion + Semantic BEV + detection + tracking + motion prediction to get the current tracks and future trajectories
+# Track B
-# Track B. Semantic SLAM, 3D mapping, and Localization or point cloud project to localize the object and to get the map
+Semantic SLAM, 3D mapping, and Localization or point cloud project to localize the object and to get the map
+# Track C
-# Track C. Then path planning would jump in and then controls
+Then path planning would jump in and then controls
-# Track D projects: DBW, Motor controls and Simulation based testing
+# Track D
+DBW, Motor controls and Simulation based testing

 # Projects